-Only after the pre-proposal has been approved by the committee can the student be enrolled in CSES 462V.
+Only after the pre-proposal has been approved by the committee can the student be enrolled in

+CSES 462V.
 If the student will not complete all of the requirements prior to the end of a term (Spring/Fall/Summer), the student may postpone enrolling in the internship until the following term.
 There is a required workshop in the spring semester to learn about expectations and requirements to fulfill internship credit.

 - 2. After the project is approved by the internship committee, the student will be directly responsible to one instructor who is a member of that committee.
 The student must submit a full proposal to the instructor two weeks after beginning employment.
-An outline to follow the proposal format is available from the instructors. - 3.
+An outline to follow for the proposal format is available from the instructors. - 3.
 Upon completion of the internship employment, the student must submit a final written report to the instructor.
 This report will be distributed to the internship committee for review and evaluation.
 The final report will follow the same format as the proposal. - 4.
-In addition to the final written report, the student will make an oral presentation which summarizes his or her internship to an orientation (FYE) course, CSES 3023 CSES Colloquium, CSES Seminar, the internship committee, or other audiences. - 5.
-At the conclusion of the internship, the internship instructor will contact the employer

-- to discuss the overall accomplishments of the internship and the employer's evaluation of the student. - 6.
-The internship committee will evaluate the student's performance and determine the letter grade for the course based on fulfillment of these requirements, the initial agreement relative to the proposal, and performance throughout the project.
-The semester credit hours available for internship will be a minimum of 1 to a maximum of 6 hours (generally 1 3 credit hours).
+In addition to the final written report, the student will make an oral presentation which summarizes his or her internship to an orientation (FYE) course, CSES Seminar, the internship committee, or other audiences. - 5.
+At the conclusion of the internship, the internship instructor will contact the employer to discuss the employer's evaluation of the student's accomplishments during the internship - 6.
+The internship committee will evaluate the student's performance and determine the letter grade for the course based upon fulfillment of these requirements, the initial agreement relative to the proposal, and performance throughout the project.
+The semester credit hours available for internship are generally 1 3 credit hours.